zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0081W

-  Could not start tomcat, error=_ErrorMsg_
+  Could not start tomcat, error=_errorMessage_

   **Reason:**

-  If tomcat manager is unable to start tomcat with _DOptionsArray_, then it logs _ErrorMsg_ in catch block.
+  If tomcat manager is unable to start tomcat with _DOptionsArray_, then it logs _errorMessage_ in catch block.

   **Action:**